What is legionellosis?

-- Maintain cold water below 68°F and heating hot water between 122°F and 140°F. Take care to maintain hot water faucet temperatures at no more than 120°F to prevent scalding.
+- Maintain cold water below 68°F and heated hot water at or above 124°F. Take care to maintain hot water faucet temperatures at no more than 120°F to prevent scalding.

 - Drain, clean and disinfect hot water storage tanks and cooling towers at least once per year.

 - Cooling towers should be drained when not in use.
 Appropriate biocides should be used to limit Legionella growth.